 Saturday: Celebrating Families

 Parents, guardians and other family members play a vital role in Catholic education.
 Not only do they volunteer at the school, they instill values and expectations for academic excellence in their children at home.
 We acknowledge the role of families in Catholic education and celebrate their contributions to the success of our schools on the last day of National Catholic Schools Week and all year long.
-St. Anne School will also hold our annual St. Anne School Gala and Silent Auction at Timbercreek in Dixon!
+St. Anne School will also hold our annual St. Anne School Gala and Silent Auction at the Brandywine in Dixon!